-Join the Beaufort County Community College Foundation, Saturday, Nov.
-17, for a trip to Durham to see the award-winning stage production of Jersey Boys and enjoy a tour of one of the state’s most renowned garden spots.
+Join the Beaufort County Community College Foundation, Saturday, Oct.
+18, for a trip to Durham to see the stage production of Phantom of the Opera, Broadway’s longest-running musical.

-The cost of the trip, open to all BCCC students, faculty, staff, alumni and friends of the college, is $185 per person.
-The trip is limited to 30 participants so early registration is recommended.
+The cost of the trip, open to all BCCC students, faculty, staff, alumni and friends of the college, is $200 per person.
+The registration deadline is Friday, Oct.
+10.

-The price of the trip includes transportation to and from Durham, two meals and tickets for seats in the orchestra section for Jersey Boys at the Durham Performing Arts Center in downtown Durham.
+The price of the trip includes transportation to and from Durham, lunch and tickets for seats in the orchestra section for Phantom of the Opera at the Durham Performing Arts Center in downtown Durham.

 For more information, or to register, contact Marcia Norwood, Foundation specialist, at 252-940-6218, or Judy Jennette, Foundation director, at 252-940-6326.
-Information is also available on the BCCC News Blog that can be accessed from the college website at www.beaufortccc.edu.
+Information is also available on the BCCC Newsblog at http://bcccnewsblog.blogspot.com or the BCCC website at www.beaufortccc.edu.